How to Build Your Own Skis or Snowboard: A Guide

 Topsheet Preparation

 If you’re using real wood veneer (like I do), now’s the time to select, engrave, inlay or bookmatch your veneer, if desired.
 Flatten, sand and clean the veneer, being careful not to crack it.
-If using a graphic topsheet (sublimated, digital print, etc.), make sure it’s clean and ready.
+Join pieces together using veneering tape on the bottom and some painters tape on the top, which will hold everything together until layup.
+If using a graphic topsheet (sublimated, digital print, etc.), make sure the bonding surface on the bottom is clean and ready.

 Composite Layers